lyoung71/Catalist/journals/landon_young.md

 10/24/2023
 Spent a long time trying to get the unit test to work.
 With a lot of time and assistance I managed to get it working.
 Started working on preparing the site for deployment.

+10/25/2023
+Tried to help Mark troubleshoot his problem with his unit test but ultimately wasn't able to help him.
+Tried to work through the CI/CD steps again but Cirrus still gave me trouble.
+Added some formatting and links to the footer to make it look nicer and add some functionality.
+Dalonte jumped in to help out and I managed to deploy the database (I think).
+Going to continue working on CSS.